California State Route 245

 State Route 245 (SR 245) is a north–south state highway in the U.S. state of California that runs from near Exeter to near Kings Canyon National Park.
 It connects State Route 198 in Tulare County to State Route 180 in Fresno County.
 It runs through the city of Woodlake and the small unincorporated towns of Elderwood, Badger, and Pinehurst.
 Roughly 95 percent of SR 245 traverses rural areas.
 North of Avenue 364 in Tulare County, SR 245 is synonymous with Millwood Drive.

 Route description

+Route 245 is defined in section 545 of the California Streets and Highways Code, and that the highway is "from Route 198 to Route 180 near the General Grant Grove section of Kings Canyon National Park".

 The route begins at State Route 198 in Tulare County.
 It then heads north and intersects State Route 216 in Woodlake and County Route J27 amid farmland in the county.
 The route continues to meet State Route 201 in Elderwood.
-After several miles through Tulare County, it crosses into Fresno County, where it meets its north end at State Route 180.
+After several miles through Tulare County, it crosses into Fresno County, where it meets its north end at State Route 180, west of the entrance to the General Grant Grove section of Kings Canyon National Park.

 SR 245 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.